cschucode/my-react-redux-tutorial/README.md

 ```

 Because type value is a string and is common to typos and duplicates, we declare our action type as the constant variable `ADD_RELAPSE_DATE`.

+## A Quick Recap Before Moving Forward

+- The Redux **Store** is like a brain: it's in charge for orchestrating all the moving parts in Redux
+- The **State** of the application lives in a single immutable object within the **Store**
+- As soon as the **Store** receives an **Action**, it triggers a **Reducer**
+- The **Reducer** returns the next **State**

+The Reducer calculates the next state depending on the action type.
+It should also return the initial state when no action type matches.
+Switch statements are commonly used for handling action types and returning the appropriate

+When the action type matches a valid clause the reducer calculates the next state and returns a new object.